 The battles that Rajaji and his colleagues fought through the pages of Swarajya are relevant, in fact more so, even today.

-Irrespective of the changes in government, India remains by and large a populist nanny state where the State makes choices on behalf of the citizens, and socialism permeates most layers of policymaking.
-This has resulted in our institutions and India itself remaining weak socially, politically, economically and culturally rootless.
+Irrespective of the changes in government, India remains by and large a populist nanny state, where the state makes choices on behalf of the citizens, and socialism permeates most layers of policymaking.
+This has resulted in our institutions and India itself remaining weak socially, politically, economically, and culturally rootless.

-It is time to break free of the ideological shackles of the past and gain Swarajya.
+It is time to break free of the ideological shackles of the past and gain 'Swarajya'.

-What will Swarajya’s focus areas be?
+What are Swarajya's focus areas?

-So, how will this be done?
+So, how is this being done?